AGLDWG/guidelines/PID-URI-Guidelines-v2.1.md

 * *Submitting Organization* is free to use allocated IRIs

 ### 7.3 Required Metadata
-Metadata to be supplied for the registration of a Linked Data defenitional resource, and thus the allocation of a IRI for it, must constitute a valid record for such within the AGLDWG LD Resource Catalogue.
+Metadata to be supplied for the registration of a Linked Data definitional resource, and thus the allocation of an IRI for it, must constitute a valid record for such within the AGLDWG LD Resource Catalogue.
 Record validity is determined using the process outlined in [Appendix B](#app-b).

 Entries in the AGLDWG LD Resource Catalogue are public from submission onwards.

 ## 8. <a id="TopLevelRegisters"></a>Top-Level Register IRIs
 Top-Level Registers are an index of individual Linked Data objects, promoted to the 'top' of `linked.data.gov.au` for high visibility.
-Such are registers formulated using very basic information:
+Such registers are formulated using very basic information:

 * the identity of the register itself (given via its IRI)
 * metadata according to the Registry Ontology [[17](#ref-17)]